Emmanuelle Schick Garcia: Early life and education

+Career

+In 2000, after being discovered by a Sports Illustrated photographer, Schick Garcia was signed to Kazarian, Spencer and Associates Modelling Agency in Los Angeles.
+She was the swimmer featured in the 2000 TAG Heuer Link watch advertisements which appeared in Vogue, Harper's Bazaar, Elle, among others.

+One of Schick's early documentary films was La Petite Morte (2003) which examined the French pornography industry, focusing on the experience of actor Raffaëla Anderson.
 Her films Cancer and A Safe Place were screened as official selections at Les Films du Monde, Montreal.
 She directed the 'making of' Richard Bohringer's C'est Beau Une Ville La Nuit, and 20 Ans Déjà with French rugby star Denis Charvet.

-In 2009, she wrote, directed and coproduced (with Laila Tahhar) the feature-length documentary The Idiot Cycle which won the 2010 Green Report Award.
-She directed the music video El Lado Salvaje for the Chilean band Wentru that appeared on MTV Latin America.
+In 2009, Schick Garcia wrote, directed and coproduced (with Laila Tahhar) the feature-length documentary The Idiot Cycle which won the 2010 Green Report Award.
+A review in New Internationalist gave The Idiot Cycle four stars, stating, "The emotion is raw and the message is simple: the 'war on cancer' is a hoax."
+The film explores why more effort is spent treating cancer rather than preventing it, arguing that pharmaceutical companies have incentives to disregard public health and safety.
+The film opens with footage of Schick Garcia's own mother removing the bandages from her mastectomy.

-Juliana Hatfield writes about her meeting with Emmanuelle in her memoir "When I Grow Up" (refers to her as "Françoise").
+She directed the music video El Lado Salvaje for the Chilean band Wentru that appeared on MTV.

-She was the songwriter and musician of the Canadian experimental band Japanese Pop Songs who were named one of Vancouver's best unsigned bands in 2007.
+She was the songwriter of Canadian experimental band Japanese Pop Songs, who were named one of Vancouver's best unsigned bands in 2007.

 She has written articles in French and English for Slate, Huffington Post and The Advocate, among other publications.